LucasRosen/console-rps/README.md

-# console-rps

-A simple Rock Paper Scissors game that runs in the console tab of the developer tools.
+# Rock Paper Scissors

-Made to practice javascript.
+A basic rock paper scissors game that originally ran in the console window.
+Since then I have added UI using HTML and CSS aswell as adding JavaScript to learn about DOM Manipulation.